 - Dr. Pappas from Growing Up Creepie: He's always spying on Creepie and the other students at Middlington Middle School.
 Dr. Pappas never cuts anybody a break if they're late turning in a class assignment or home work.
 Dr. Pappas is a stickler for rules.
 Though strict he has shown he does care for his students, especially Creepie a.k.a.
 Miss Creecher.

-- Master Pakku in Avatar The Last Airbender is this to all of his students.
+- Master Pakku in Avatar: The Last Airbender is this to all of his students.
 So are Toph and Zuko to Aang.
-The episode "Bitter Work" best illustrates Toph's... unique... style.
+The episode "Bitter Work" best illustrates Toph's...unique...style of teaching.

-- The Fire Nation schoolteacher from "The Headband" will send you to the salt mines if you disbehave but that is not his goal.
+- The Fire Nation schoolteacher from "The Headband" will send you to the salt mines if you misbehave but that is not his goal.
 His goal is to create bright and patriotic students.